 “A prison term for expressing an opinion is a terrible punishment.”
 Two years in prison is a nightmare.”

-According to a UN report, the case is set against a backdrop of a serious deterioration in human rights in Russia following the full-scale in Ukraine in February 2022.
+According to a UN report, the case is set against a backdrop of a serious deterioration in human rights in Russia following the full-scale invasion in Ukraine in February 2022.

 The investigation details police violence, widespread repression against independent media and persistent efforts to silence Kremlin-critical critics by using punitive laws.